bmrb-io/PyNMRSTAR/cmdline/README.md

 Provide the filename of an NMR-STAR file as the first argument.

-Prints a list of all of the saveframes, loop, and tags that exist in a given NMR-STAR file.
+Prints a list of all the saveframes, loop, and tags that exist in a given NMR-STAR file.

 ```bash